sabinleee/REAL/README.md

 # LLFF data - Format

+LLFF can correct certain types of distortion in the input images, such as lens distortion and chromatic aberration, by estimating the intrinsic camera parameters of each image.

+By estimating and correcting the intrinsic camera parameters, LLFF can enhance the quality of the images by reducing or eliminating the effects of distortion.
+This correction process can result in improved image sharpness, reduced color fringing, and a more accurate representation of the captured scene.

+* images/ ---- .---
 * sparse/ ---- .bin
 * bound_poses.npy or transforms.json, {yourdata}.txt
 * check [**LLFF Repository**](https://github.com/Fyusion/LLFF) first!!

-* LLFF can correct certain types of distortion in the input images, such as lens distortion and chromatic aberration, by estimating the intrinsic camera parameters of each image.

-example for transformation
+### example for transformation
 ```
 "camera_angle_x": 1.6316266081598993,
 "camera_angle_y": 1.0768185778803099,